|

 Robert V. Hine

-This novel is based on the life of Job
+novel is based on the life of Job

-Harriman, a well-known free speech lawyer and, in 1911, the
+Harriman, a well-known free speech lawyer and, in 1911, the socialist

-socialist candidate for mayor in Los Angeles.
-It is a
+candidate for mayor in Los Angeles.
+It is a fictional account of life

-turn-of-the-century Llano del Rio Cooperative Colony north
+in the utopian, turn-of-the-century Llano del Rio Cooperative Colony

-of L.A., which Harriman helped to establish in 1914.
+north of L.A., which Harriman helped to establish in 1914.

 Click

-here to buy Dynamite and Dreams
+here to buy Dynamite and

 |